logo

 speaker

-Your next question comes from a line of Alison Brunsell from Piper Sandler.
+Your next question comes from the line of Allison Bratzel from Piper Sandler.
 Your line is open.

 speaker

-Hey, good morning and congrats on the quarter.
+Hey, good morning, and congrats on the quarter.
 Thanks for taking the question.
-I think you indicated that around 85 or 90 percent of CIDP patients have switched from IVIG.
+I think you indicated that around 85% or 90% of CIDP patients have switched from IVIG.
 Could you just talk to those who aren't IVIG switchers?
-Were any of those newly diagnosed patients or were they coming from a different therapy?
-Any color therapy helpful?
+Were any of those newly diagnosed patients, or were they coming from a different therapy?
+Any color there would be helpful.
 Thank you.

 speaker

-Thanks Alison for being with us today.
-So it is absolutely right that about 85% of patients are actually on IVIG when they come on to HITRULO.
-Remember, that's perfectly in line with expectations.
-The lion's share of the CIDP patients are on IVIG.
-That's also used as a diagnostic tool in the diagnostic journey.
-So no surprise, the other 15% or so of patients think of them as mainly coming from steroids or other immunosuppressants.
+Thanks, Alison, for being with us today.
+So it is absolutely right that about 85% of patients are actually on IVIG when they come on to Hytrulo.
+Remember, that's perfectly in line with expectations, right?
+The lion's share of the CRDP patients are on IVIG.
+It's also used as a diagnostic tool in the diagnostic journey.
+So no surprise.
+The other 15% or so of patients, think of them as mainly coming from steroids or other immunosuppressants.
 Thank you for the question.

 speaker

-Your next question comes from a line of Miles Minter from William Blair.
+Your next question comes from the line of Miles Minter from William Blair.
 Your line is open.

 speaker